dylan-lang/zlib/documentation/source/zlib-binding.rst

 The compression levels are a number between 0 and 9.
-1 gives best speed, 9 gives best compression, 0 gives no compression at all (all the input is simply copied a block a time).
+1 gives best speed, 9 gives best compression, 0 gives no compression at all (all the input is simply copied a block at a time).

 .. constant:: $z-no-compression

-   Uses no compression at all (all the input is simply copied a block a time).
+   Uses no compression at all (all the input is simply copied a block at a time).

    :type: :drm:`<integer>`